 Muscles Worked During Zercher Squats

-The first time I tried them, I felt many muscles working together unusually, so this is really a full-body workout.
+The first time I tried them, I felt many muscles working together unusually, so this is a full-body workout.

 Each time you do a Zercher squat, many muscles work together, making this exercise a total body workout.
 It's more than just a squat; it's an experience that exercises many muscles.